yzabc007/ML-Learning-Resources/deep-reinforcement-learning/frozenlakeq-table.md

 ![](/assets/bellman_3.png)

+$R\_{t+1}$ is

-Multiple understandings of  Q table:
+Multiple understandings of values stored in Q table:

 1. The value stored in Q table could be considered as the **maximum discounted future reward** for choosing current action in current state.
-The point is that
 2. the best possible score at the end of the game after performing current action on current state.

 **It is called Q-function, because it represents the “quality” of a certain action in a given state.**